Selladoor Worldwide: History

+In 2024 a senior leadership change saw Sarah Crompton-Howes come on board as Executive Producer taking over from both Andrew and Lucy, supported by Alex Neidert as Finance & Operations Director.

 The company's début production, The Secrets Inside, was written by Hutchinson and directed by Richard Adams.
 It premiered at the 2008 Edinburgh Fringe Festival, then ran at the Tolbooth in Stirling.
 Selladoor soon moved into producing regional touring theatre, starting with a national tour of Liz Lochhead's adaptation of Dracula in 2010.
 The following year, it conducted the first British tour of Spring Awakening, which visited Exeter, Stirling, Edinburgh, Manchester, London and Norwich; and produced the centenary tour of William Golding's Lord of the Flies, across Scotland, England and Wales.

 In 2011, Selladoor also started producing an annual Off West End season at the Greenwich Theatre.
 In November 2013, Selladoor was made an official partner company at the Greenwich Theatre.
 The 2014 season included Avenue Q and adaptations of the novels Kidnapped and Alice in Wonderland.

 Selladoor's head office moved to London in 2009, at Athenley House on Greenwich High Road and subsequently to the Deptford Mission in Deptford.
 In 2012, they were made a resident producing company at the Beacon Arts Centre in Greenock, which opened in January 2015.

 In December 2012, Selladoor made their West End debut with a production of Seussical, written by Stephen Flaherty and Lynn Ahrens, at the Arts Theatre.
 Recent shows include the London revival of Alan Bennett's The History Boys and Tim Kelly's adaptation of The Hound of the Baskervilles.

 In 2013, Sell a Door Theatre Company partnered with the Greenwich Theatre following nine productions at the South London venue.
 James Haddrell and David officially announced the partnership on 19 November ahead of Sell a Door Theatre Company opening their second West End production of Seussical.

 In 2014, Sell A Door Theatre Company produced their first UK Tour of the popular musical Avenue Q. Due to the demand and success from their production it completed another UK Tour throughout 2015 and 2016.

 In 2015, David Hutchinson directed the world premiere of Jo Clifford's Jekyll and Hyde based on Robert Louis Stevenson's gothic classic at the Greenwich Theatre followed by a thirty-three venue tour across the UK.

 In 2016, Sell A Door Theatre Company continued to expand in size, borders and targets, rebranding the company to Selladoor Worldwide.

 In 2017, Selladoor produced UK Tours of Footloose, Flashdance The Musical, Spamalot, and The Crucible, and produced their first International Tours, Jersey Boys and The Producers.
 Collectively in 2017 Selladoor Worldwide's productions performed in 8 different countries.